How to Find an Acoustic Guitar Saddle Replacement

 You can also try Amazon and eBay, however, be aware that you may find some inexpensive bone saddles on these sites.
 If so, those saddles often contain the incorrect dimensions, such as the wrong top radius for your guitar, or are 3.0 mm thick instead of 3.2 mm.
 Also, they may use overly porous bone and/or bone processed with harsh chemicals, which might expedite bone processing time, but results in weak bone that produces poor tone.
 Those inexpensive bone saddles might sound better than the factory plastic saddle does, but they will not compare to the tone produced by a quality bone saddle and are also unlikely to last long.

-To find a quality bone saddle, please view our Acoustic Guitar Saddle Size Chart to see whether we have a saddle to fit your guitar.
+To find a quality bone saddle, please view our Acoustic Guitar Saddle Size Chart to see whether we have a saddle to fit your guitar model.